-The municipality, community or reserve must account for the population of residents (persons who consider a housing unit or group quarter facility within their boundary as their "primary place of residence") at the time of the estimate.
-In order to ensure that the population number aligns with the previous calendar year as required per regulations, DCRA staff will linearly adjust the new count to align with July 1, 2017, the date of the population estimates as released by DOLWD.
-See example below for adjustment methodology:
+The municipality, community, or reserve must account for the population of residents (persons who consider a housing unit or group quarter facility within their boundary as their "primary place of residence") at the time of the estimate.
+To ensure that the population number aligns with the previous calendar year as required per regulations, DCRA staff will linearly adjust the new count to align with July 1, 2019, the date of the population estimates as released by DOLWD.
+See the example below for the adjustment methodology:

-New local count as of March 1, 2018(e.g. as determined by the municipality, community or reserve early in the calendar year) = 900 Most recent certified population count (July 1, 2016, for previous fiscal year) = 700 Linear Adjustment Methodolog 39 Population Change (from previous certified fiscal year population) = 200 Number of periods between previous certified fiscal year population count and new local count (e.g. July 1, 2016 and March 1, 2018) = 20 months Resulting resident change is = 10 residents/month Adjusted time periods from July 1, 2016 to July 1, 2017 = 12 months Population adjustments is calculated to be (10 x 12) = 120 residents The final accepted population level = 820
+New local count as of March 1, 2020 (e.g. as determined by the municipality, community or reserve early in the calendar year) = 900 Most recent certified population count (July 1, 2018, for previous fiscal year) = 700 Linear Adjustment Methodolog 39 Population Change (from previous certified fiscal year population) = 200 Number of periods between previous certified fiscal year population count and new local count (e.g. July 1, 2018 and March 1, 2020) = 20 months Resulting resident change is = 10 residents/month Adjusted time periods from July 1, 2018 to July 1, 2019 = 12 months Population adjustments is calculated to be (10 x 12) = 120 residents The final accepted population level = 820